 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Meringue Mushrooms are a classic accompaniment to the traditional buche de noel, or Christmas yule log cake.
+Meringue mushrooms are a classic accompaniment to the traditional buche de noel, or Christmas yule log cake.
 In addition to the ingredients listed, you will need a large electric mixer and a pastry bag with a coupler or 1/2-inch round tip.
-Note that excessive humidity can ruin the meringues, so do not attempt to make or store them if you live in a very humid environment.

 Be sure to check out the photo tutorial with step-by-step pictures showing how to make meringue mushrooms!

 - 1/4 cup white chocolate chips or candy coating

 - 1/4 cup cocoa powder